initc3/ic3-website/content/impact.md

 ## Coins and Chains

-- *Bitcoin*: IC3 scholars identified a fundamental limitation of proof-of-work consensus protocols known as <a href="">selfish mining</a>; invented <a href="">covenants</a> and <a href="">vaults</a> to keep coins secure at rest; and their work on characterizing the <a href="">scalability</a> and <a href="">decentralization</a> of proof-of-work blockchains played a fundamental role in Bitcoin's block size debate.
+- *Bitcoin*: IC3 scholars identified a fundamental limitation of proof-of-work consensus protocols known as <a href="https://dl.acm.org/citation.cfm?id=3212998">selfish mining</a>; invented <a href="https://link.springer.com/chapter/10.1007/978-3-662-53357-4_9">covenants</a> and <a href="https://link.springer.com/chapter/10.1007/978-3-662-53357-4_9">vaults</a> to keep coins secure at rest; and their work on characterizing the <a href="https://www.usenix.org/conference/nsdi16/technical-sessions/presentation/eyal">scalability</a> and <a href="https://arxiv.org/abs/1801.03998">decentralization</a> of proof-of-work blockchains played a fundamental role in Bitcoin's block size debate.
 IC3 continues to operate the <a href="https://www.falcon-net.org">Falcon relay network</a> to help decentralization.
-- *Ethereum*: IC3 researchers played a role in identifying reentrancy hazards in smart contracts; IC3 reearchers issued a call for <a href="">moratorium on The DAO</a> prior to the hack, one of which the DAO hacker used; IC3's <a href="https://arxiv.org/pdf/1702.05812.pdf">Sprites</a> is now included in Raiden.
+- *Ethereum*: IC3 researchers played a role in identifying reentrancy hazards in smart contracts; IC3 reearchers issued a call for <a href="https://arxiv.org/abs/1801.03998">moratorium on The DAO</a> prior to the hack, one of which the DAO hacker used; IC3's <a href="https://arxiv.org/pdf/1702.05812.pdf">Sprites</a> is now included in Raiden.
 - *Bitcoin Cash*: IC3's <a href="https://www.falcon-net.org">Falcon relay network</a> also powers the Bitcoin Cash network and helps ferry blocks and transactions to create an equal playing field for all miners.
 - *Zcash*: IC3 researchers include the founding scientist of Zcash and the founder of the Zcash Foundation, first US non-profit 501c3 for cryptocurrency.
 - *Monero*: IC3's <a href="https://cointelegraph.com/news/monero-transactions-history-can-be-revealed-and-exposed-research">Monerolink</a> work led to multiple improvements to improve privacy provided by Monero's ring sampling procedure, remote nodes vulnerability disclosure.